hyperledger/fabric/docs/source/blockchain.rst

 **The Blockchain Difference**

-What if instead of the rat’s nest of inefficiencies represented by the “modern” system of transactions, business networks had standard methods for establishing identity on the network, executing transactions, and storing data?
+What if, instead of the rat’s nest of inefficiencies represented by the “modern” system of transactions, business networks had standard methods for establishing identity on the network, executing transactions, and storing data?
 What if establishing the provenance of an asset could be determined by looking